 Day 11: Guamote – Alausi – Ingapirca – Cuenca (B)

 After an early breakfast you will leave for Alausi where the Devil’s Nose train (Nariz del Diablo) will await you.
 During 2,5 hours you will enjoy beautiful Andean landscapes and learn more about the Puruhua community and the construction of the Ecuadorian railroad system.
 Afterwards, the journey continues with a visit to the Ingapirca archeological site, which contains the most and best-preserved Inca ruins in Ecuador.
 Here you will learn about the Cañari and Inca culture that both lived here.
-After this guide visit, you will continue your trip until Cuenca where you will spend the night.
+After this guided visit, you will continue your trip until Cuenca where you will spend the night.

 Day 12: Cuenca (B)